 net start cryptsvc

-- At last, Reboot your system so that changes made come into effect after the next login.
+• At last, Reboot your system so that the changes made come into effect after the next login.

-I hope, the above fixes solve the update error 0x8007000d on your computer.
-If you have any queries or suggestions related to this article, do drop a message in the comment box.
+I hope the above fixes work to address the update error 0x8007000d on your computer.
+If you have any queries or suggestions related to this article, ask us in the comment section.